Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 ## Window focus

 By default the master output is muted while the game window is unfocused, so audio does not play to a window nobody is looking at.
 FMOD keeps mixing, which means sounds finish on schedule instead of piling up and bursting out when focus returns.
-Report focus changes from wherever your framework observes them.
+The [engine setup calls](components.md#setup) report focus changes for you, and a game without one reports them from wherever its framework observes them.

 ```haxe
 FmodManager.SetWindowFocused(false);